 The last suggestion would be to reach out to hospitals and relevant medical practices.
 Instead of waiting for the hospital or medical group to show initiative to reach out to patient communities, perhaps the patient communities could create brochures or cards to drop off with the medical groups.
 If the community focused on creating small print batches of materials, they could easily update them depending on medical group feedback.

 Mind you, this last suggestion depends on the reach, the connections, and the level of influence that patient communities can bring to the table.

-Still, I believe that each of these suggestions can be implemented, if even at a small level while patient communities continue to build rapport with the necessary organizations.
+Still, I believe that these suggestions can be implemented while patient communities continue to build rapport with the necessary organizations.